 Students may add courses online from the designated registration dates for each respective term through the fifth day of that term (second day for summer terms).
 Departments can add students to courses through the first fifteen days of each respective term (five days for summer terms).
 Should students need to add courses after the first fifteen class days of the term, they need to see their Academic Advisor to request a Schedule Adjustment.
-Students may drop courses online through midterm of each respective term with no academic penalty.
-Should students need to drop a course after midterm, permission must be granted.
-A drop after midterm will only be granted when extenuating circumstances exist.
+Students may drop courses online through the withdrawal date of each respective term with no academic penalty.
+Should students need to drop a course after the withdrawal date, permission must be granted.
+A drop after the withdrawal date will only be granted when extenuating circumstances exist.
 The student needs to contact his/her Academic Advisor to request a Schedule Adjustment.
-If the request is to drop a course after midterm, a grade of W or WF will be assigned.
-A drop after mid-term can result in the student receiving an academic penalty.
+If the request is to drop a course after the withdrawal date, a grade of W or WF will be assigned.
+A drop after the withdrawal date can result in the student receiving an academic penalty.
 See the section "Withdrawal from a course" in the AU Bulletin.

 It is very important for the student to notify the University of any change in his/her address.
 Currently enrolled students who wish to change their address can do so by visiting AU Access or in person at the Office of the Registrar - Langdon Hall.

 To change your address prior to freshmen or transfer orientation (prior to registration for your first term), please call 334-844-6429.

-Currently enrolled students who wish to change their names do so within the Office of the University Registrar.
+Currently enrolled students who wish to change their names do so within the Office of the Registrar.
 The name change form is provided for the student wishing to make the change.
 To process the change, the University requires a copy of the legal document declaring the change to be provided.
 Legal documents include marriage license, divorce decrees, and court orders.

 To change your name prior to freshmen or transfer orientation (prior to registration for your first term), please call 334-844-6429.